 Type 1 Opt Out - This prevents their confidential information leaving the practice beyond their individual care for research or future planning.
-These will be respected until 2020 when they will be removed;
+These will be respected until September 2020 when they will be removed;

 Type 2 Opt Out – This prevents confidential patient information from leaving NHS Digital for purposes beyond their individual care.
-This will be converted to a National Data Opt Out
+This has been converted to a National Data Opt Out

 Summary Care Record – The National Data Opt out does not prevent data being uploaded to the Summary Care Record.
 In this case the patient must inform the practice who will ensure that their records is updated to prevent the SCR data extracts from taking place